JosephPecoraro/jsircbot/README.markdown

 ### Setup Your Bot

 1. Change the admin password.
 Just edit the `.password` file.
-2. Setup Interpreters.
+2. Setup Interpreters in the `interpreters.yaml` file.
 Just point them to the interpreters on your machine.
 3. The rest are command line arguments.
 Just look at the usage:

         usage: jsircbot server port nick channels...